In a world first, El Salvador makes bitcoin legal tender | Business

 Under the law, bitcoin must be accepted by firms when offered as payment for goods and services.
 Tax contributions can also be paid in bitcoin.
 Analysts have said the move could complicate talks with the IMF, where El Salvador seeks a more than $1 billion program.

-Bitcoin was little changed, last up 2% at $34,067, away from Tuesday's near three-week low.
+Bitcoin enjoyed its best day in two weeks, rising 5% to $35,197.
 "The market will now be focused on adoption through El Salvador and whether other nations follow," said Richard Galvin of crypto fund Digital Asset Capital Management.
 "This could be a key catalyst for bitcoin over the next two to three years."

+REMITTANCES Emerging economies - where bank penetration is much lower than in developed countries and reliance on money transfers from abroad much higher - have been at the forefront of the cryptocurrency bonanza.

+Outside the U.S., countries with the highest trading volumes and mining activity are all developing nations, according to BofA, including China, Colombia, India, Kazakhstan, Kenya, Nigeria, South Africa, Ukraine and Vietnam.
+But the use of digital currencies can also pose risks for dollarized economies, such as El Salvador, the bank added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)